losrobbos/data-modeling-guide/relationship-types/README.md

 One item can have many, potentially UNLIMITED related items of another one.

 Example: A User can have many todos.
-But each todo only belons to one user.
+But each todo only belongs to one user.

 Technique: Reference related items by their ID.